romqrq/Pawer/README.md

 With more businness being done virtually, we are aiming for stores are looking to conquer this new territory and virtual stores that depend completely on their virtual presence.

-- Showcasing their products to a mass of potential new customers.
+- Showcasing my products to a mass of potential new customers.
 - Increase physical customer presence at stores (for business with physical stores)
 - Reasonable possibility of return over investment (when stores account system is implemented)
-- A reliable and reputable platform to advertise and aggregate value to their products.
 - Balanced competition for space between different sizes of business.

 Pawer helps the stores meeting these goals because: